 The Writers' Series at LTCC welcomes poet and writer Camille T. Dungy for a free reading & book signing in the Board/Aspen Room on Thurs.
-June 15 from 7pm-9pm.
+June 15 at 8pm.
 Dungy will read selections of her work, answer audience questions, and sign copies of her books, which will be for sale at the event.
 Students, staff, and the community are all welcome to join in.

 Dungy will also lead a writing workshop on Friday, June 16 from 10am to 12pm in LTCC's Aspen Room, in the library building on campus.
 This workshop is free to currently enrolled LTCC students and to students enrolled at South Tahoe High School or Sierra Nevada College.
 Bring your valid school I.D. with you on the day of the workshop for free entrance.
 For all others, the fee is $50 with proceeds going to the LTCC Foundation, which provides financial support for student scholarships and academic programs at LTCC.
 Please bring payment (cash or check) to the workshop.
 Checks should be made out to the LTCC Foundation.